jadeja-mohitrajsinh/Aviator/README.md

 1. **Browse Listings:** Explore a diverse range of luxury private jets listed on Aviator.
 Filter listings based on your preferences to find the perfect jet.

-2. **Create Your Profile:** Set up your profile on Aviator to personalize your experience.
-Share information about your preferences and requirements to receive tailored recommendations.

-3. **Discover Jets:** Dive into detailed listings to learn more about each private jet.
+2. **Discover Jets:** Dive into detailed listings to learn more about each private jet.
 View images, specifications, and pricing information to make informed decisions.

-4. **Connect with Sellers:** Use Aviator's built-in communication features to connect with sellers directly.
+3. **Connect with Sellers:** Use Aviator's built-in communication features to connect with sellers directly.
 Discuss details, negotiate prices, and finalize transactions with ease.

-5. **Stay Updated:** Keep track of your favorite listings and receive notifications about new arrivals or price changes.
+4. **Stay Updated:** Keep track of your favorite listings and receive notifications about new arrivals or price changes.

 ## Contributing